-Grasslands Hilltop small-medium leaf white clover was bred to cope with more challenging environments from variable fertility to variable moisture availability or combinations of the both.
-It has a higher stolon density than Tahora II making it even more robust and persistent.
-A focus of Hilltop breeding was for competitiveness against invasive grasses such as Browntop to help it survive in the reverted pastures often found in New Zealand.
+Grasslands Hilltop was bred to cope with more challenging environments, from variable soil fertility to variable moisture availability, it is a very robust and persistent small-medium leaf white clover.
+When compared to Tahora II, Hilltop has a higher stolon density that has led to increased persistence.
+A breeding focus for Hilltop was to promote competitiveness against invasive grasses such as Browntop to help it survive in the reverted pastures often found in New Zealand.

-Grasslands Hilltop small-medium leaf white clover can be established at 4-6 kg/ha following recommended pasture establishment procedures.
-The use of Superstrike clover seed treatment will improve seedling establishment.
-It is also ideal for oversowing with Prillcote seed treatment.
+Hilltop white clover can be established at 4-6 kg/ha following recommended pasture establishment procedures.
+The use of Superstrike® clover seed treatment will improve seedling establishment.
+It is also an ideal option for oversowing with Prillcote® seed treatment.

-Management of Grasslands Hilltop small-medium leaf white clover will depend on the pasture mix it is in.
-It has been bred to cope with intensive sheep grazing but can persist under a number of situations and stock classes.
+The grazing method used for Hilltop white clover will depend on the grass and herb components included in the pasture mix.
+It has been bred to cope with intensive sheep grazing, but can persist under a number of situations and stock classes.